 This may sound a bit odd, but I find that most people often forget that the stairway down to your basement is an area to focus on.
 If your current stairway is not in a convenient location, you should think about moving it to a better spot in your home.
 Always talk to a professional building inspector and consult with an architect about any plans before starting construction.
 Aside from meeting code, have fun with your stairs and add some interesting design elements that make them feel inviting.
 Creating an architectural sound staircase is a must so you might as well make the most of your stairway by making sure it works well with your other plans for your basement.

 Consider Different Flooring

-Practical flooring is key in your basement renovation because it is normally built on top of concrete slab (unless you install a plywood subfloor).
+Practical flooring is key in your basement renovation because it is normally built on top of a concrete slab (unless you install a plywood subfloor).
 Your best choices are vinyl, laminate, tile, and carpet on top of concrete.
 I recommend taking precautions if opting for solid wood flooring because it can shrink and expand when installed below ground level, which will lead to gaps and warping.
 Whatever flooring choice you go for, remember to focus on what will keep your space comfortable.
-Anything warm and inviting is a great option for basements so pick flooring that suits your design tastes and the rest of your basement renovation visions.
+Anything warm and inviting is a great option for basements so pick the flooring that suits your design tastes and the rest of your basement renovation visions.

 Good Lighting is a Must

 Get rid of any gloomy and dingy basement vibes with lighting that makes your space bright and welcoming – especially if you want your space to become a gathering spot.
 The best basements will incorporate all three types of lighting: general, task, and accent.
 Recessed lighting, track lights, and pendants work great for basements because they can eliminate shadows when placed properly.
 Incorporate some task and accent lighting in the areas that need additional brightness including bookshelves, beside chairs, or on tables.
 Essentially, anywhere you think your family will be working, reading, or playing is a good spot to include task and accent lighting.